afroisalreadyinu/miniboss/README.md

 - Don't start new if int-string env keys don't differ
 - Don't run pre-start if container found
 - Multiple clusters on single host with group id
-- Build container if tag doesn't exist and it has `build_from_directory`
+- Build container if tag doesn't exist and it has `build_from`
 - Better pypi readme with release notes

 ## Todos